-As can clearly be seen, the patchwork construction with the minimal correlation Gaussian copula representing V with no tail dependence gives the largest VaR estimate here and is typically larger than the construction with the upper Fréchet bound which has a positive tail
+As can clearly be seen, the patchwork construction with the minimal correlation Gaussian copula representing V with no tail dependence gives the largest VaR estimate here and is typically larger than the upper Fréchet copula, which has a positive tail dependence.
+Note that the sum of individual VaR's is given by 3,976 MMU, which means that using the Bernstein copula alone would lead to a diversified portfolio while all other copula models do not.

-Finally, it should be pointed out that the effects described here are independent of the particular copula chosen for U, i.e. the magnitude of the estimated VaR's under the patchwork construction would remain roughly equal also under an elliptical, an Archimedean, a vine or an adapted Bernstein copula approach for U (Pfeifer and Ragulina (2020)), cf. also the comments after Fig. 3 in Embrechts et al. (2013).
+Finally, it should be pointed out that the effects described here are independent of the particular copula chosen for U, i.e. the magnitude of the estimated VaR's under the patchwork construction would remain roughly equal also under an elliptical, an Archimedean, a vine or an adapted Bernstein copula approach for U ([28], cf. also the comments after Figure 3 in [10]).

-4. Concluding remarks.
+4 Concluding remarks

-The patchwork copula construction presented in this paper allows for a simple but yet effective and well-defined way to generate unfavourable VaR scenarios, i.e. scenarios with opposite diversification effects in particular for applications in Solvency II.
-Such scenario considerations are prescribed by legislative guidelines as e.g. specified in the Commission Delegated Regulation of the EU (2015), p.
-L12/6 (16), L12/9 (49), L12/12 (75) or (77), just to mention some.
-Besides Solvency II, such unfavourable VaR scenario generations could also be of interest in the Basel III framework (e.g. economic scenario generators) or in the reinsurance industry, in particular w.r.t. extreme natural perils.
+The patchwork copula construction presented in this paper allows for a simple but yet effective and welldefined way to generate unfavourable VaR scenarios, i.e. scenarios with opposite diversification effects in particular for applications in Solvency II.
+Such scenario considerations are prescribed by legislative guidelines as, e.g., specified in the Commission Delegated Regulation of the EU [12] (p.
+L12/6 (16), L12/9 (49), L12/12 (75) or (77), just to mention some).
+Besides Solvency II, such unfavourable VaR scenario generations could also be of interest in the Basel III framework (e.g., economic scenario generators) or in the reinsurance industry, in particular w.r.t. extreme natural perils.

-Although there is theoretically also a method to create worst VaR scenarios by means of the rearrangement algorithm, the latter approach easily becomes numerically cumbersome in high-dimensional portfolios as in our case study, especially, if the risk distributions are not identical, see Embrechts et al. (2013), section 2.2.
-Hence a sub-optimal, but easy to implement alternative is of value, in particular, since it seems unlikely that the worst VaR scenario would actually occur in real life portfolios.
+Although there is theoretically also a method to create worst VaR scenarios by means of the rearrangement algorithm, the latter approach easily becomes numerically cumbersome in high-dimensional portfolios as in our case study, especially, if the risk distributions are not identical (see [10, Section 2.2]).
+Hence a suboptimal but easy to implement alternative is of value, in particular, since it seems unlikely that the worst VaR scenario would actually occur in real life portfolios.

-The approach discussed in this paper seems, at a first glance, to be related to the recent paper by Pfeifer and Ragulina (2018).
+The approach discussed in this paper seems, at a first glance, to be related to the recent paper [27].
 The essential difference is, however, that the latter paper is not based on an observation-free copula construction for the tails as in the present paper.
 The algorithm proposed there leads only to stochastic approximations of the underlying distributions by a marginal-wise backwards transformation of the simulated multivariate distribution with the quantile functions of the originally estimated marginal cdf's.
-This emphasizes the fact that unfavourable VaR estimates cannot perhaps be characterized by the copula structure alone but that the interplay between the dependence structure and the marginal distributions is also essential, see the discussion in Ibragimov and Prokhorov (2017).
+This emphasizes the fact that unfavourable VaR estimates cannot perhaps be characterized by the copula structure alone but that the interplay between the dependence structure and the marginal distributions is also essential (see the discussion in [17]).
 Such a kind of interplay could potentially also be considered in the present approach, allowing non-constant negative pairwise correlations in the matrix Σ_d for the Gaussian copula in Lemma 5.

 Note that Value at Risk is not the only risk measure that is used for calculating capital requirements in Europe.
-For instance, the Swiss Solvency Test uses the Expected Shortfall $ES{\alpha}(X)$ of risks X (ES) as the underlying risk measure, cf. the Federal Office of Private Insurance, FINMA, Switzerland (2006).
+For instance, the Swiss Solvency Test uses the Expected Shortfall (ES) $ES{\alpha}(X)$ of risks X as the underlying risk measure (cf. [13]).
 In accordance with our terminology and under the assumption of a continuous risk distribution, it is defined as

-$$ES{\alpha}(X) = E(X|X > VaR{\alpha}(X)), \ 0 < \alpha < 1.$$
+$$\mathrm{ES}{\alpha}(X) = \mathbb{E}(X \mid X > \mathrm{VaR}{\alpha}(X)), \quad 0 < \alpha < 1.$$